 Clare credits her initial interest in life, faith, and family to the example of her pro-life parents and, also, the enlightening explanation of Humanae Vitae she heard from Fr.
 Tom O’Connor S.M. in her youth.
 Later, as a parent, she became more aware of the indifference and opposition to life throughout society.
 Discovering the relatively new group Family Life International in the mid-1990s brought her joy, hope and a way to be involved in promoting the sanctity of life.

 While home-schooling her youngest daughter, she began volunteering for Family Life International in Wellington.
 Then, in October 2011 the John Paul II Centre for Life, Wellington was opened by Archbishop John Dew.
 Since then, the work has intensified and grown.
 Clare particularly enjoys contact with mothers and also the opportunities to share God’s plan for love and life with young people.

 Clare is married to Ian, has three children and seven gorgeous grandchildren.
 She has a Bachelor of Social Work from Massey University and has been actively involved in her parish and community for many years.

-In addition to running the Crisis Pregnancy Centre in Wellington, Clare also runs Theology of the Body classes for teens, a Divine Mercy Cenacle prayer group, Prayer Vigils outside Wellington Hospital and other events.
+In addition to being the nationwide Co-ordinator for Gianna’s Choice Pregnancy Options and Support, Clare also runs Theology of the Body classes for teens, a Divine Mercy Cenacle prayer group, Prayer Vigils outside Wellington Hospital and other events.
 Clare works very closely with the Auckland team.